Pennsieve/audit-middleware/README.md

 From your `master` branch:

 ```
-$ sbt release
+$ sbt release cross
 ```

-Follow the prompts to update the version and build the jar as an official release and push it to `maven-releases` on Nexus.
+Follow the prompts to update the version and build the jars as official `_2.12` and `_2.13` releases and push them to `maven-releases` on Nexus.